realnews-gateway/emergency-publishing-system/emergency-channel/distributor/overview.md

 ## Purpose

-The Distributor module is responsible for delivering sanitized content to end users and external distribution partners.
-It provides the final stage of the Emergency Channel pipeline, ensuring that content is propagated reliably, efficiently, and in a censorship‑resistant manner.
+The Distributor module is responsible for delivering sanitized, redundancy‑encoded content from the Emergency Channel to all downstream distribution endpoints.
+It forms the final stage of the Emergency Channel pipeline, ensuring that content is propagated reliably, efficiently, and in a censorship‑resistant manner.

-The module integrates with mirror nodes, relay nodes, CDN‑like partners, community nodes, and institutional partners to maximize reach and resilience.
+The module integrates with multiple endpoint types, including application endpoints, regional storage nodes, multi‑transport delivery targets, and offline bundle generators.
+No external partners, trust relationships, or institutional dependencies are required.

 ---